Low Taper Fade Wavy Haircuts for Men

 Brushed Back with Low Taper Fade Wavy Hair

-The brushed-back taper fade ties the entire collection together.
-The fade outlines the head softly while the waves sweep back in a smooth, natural motion.
-It’s professional, timeless, and adaptable.
-Perfect for both formal and casual occasions, this cut radiates quiet confidence with minimal styling effort.
+The brushed-back taper ties the whole set together.
+The fade outlines the head softly while the waves sweep back in a smooth, natural motion — professional, timeless, and adaptable for formal or casual, with minimal styling.

 Maintenance & Styling Tips